Are You a Discretionary or System Trader?

-System trading is rule-based trading, where the decision to make a trade is based entirely upon the trading system.
+In system trading, the decision to make a trade is based entirely upon the trading system.
 System trading decisions are absolute and do not offer the opportunity to decline to make a trade based on the trader's discretion.
 If the criteria are met, the trade is taken.

-A system trader might review their charts and find that their trading systems requirements for a short trade have been met, so they will make the trade without any further decision-making process...even if their "gut" is telling them it isn't a good trade.
+A system trader might review their charts and find that their trading system requirements for a short trade have been met, so they will make the trade without any further decision-making process, even if their "gut" is telling them it isn't a good trade.

 The advantage of the system trading strategy is that it is not susceptible to the psychological whims of the trader.
 The system takes all trades, regardless of the trader's feeling.

 The disadvantage is that a systematic trading strategy is not very adaptive.
-Trades are always taken as long as the conditions are met, which means even in unfavorable conditions trades will be taken.
+Trades are always taken as long as the conditions are met, even in unfavorable conditions.
 To help alleviate this problem, more rules can be added to the system, although this often results in cutting out some winning trades as well.

-Discretionary trading and system trading have the same goal: making money.
-Although they achieve it in slightly different ways, and both have pros and cons.
-The two systems may even make many of the same trades, but one will likely be better suited to different personalities.
+Discretionary trading and system trading have the same goal of making money, even if they achieve it in slightly different ways.
+The two systems may even make many of the same trades, but each will likely be better suited to different personalities.

-Discretionary trading is most compatible with traders that want to be in control of every trading decision (the entry, stop loss, and the exit).
+Discretionary trading is most compatible with traders who want to be in control of every trading decision (the entry, stop loss, and the exit).
 Discretionary traders often feel uncomfortable when they think about giving complete control of their trading to a computer program.
 Discretionary traders often have backgrounds in artistic endeavors, such as writing and gardening.
-However, discretionary trading also appeals to traders with controlling personalities, and those who like to be in control in most aspects of their life.
+However, discretionary trading also appeals to traders who like to be in control in most aspects of their life.
 Discretionary trading is also for people who just want to adapt their trades to current market conditions.

-System trading, on the other hand, is most compatible with traders who want qualities like speed, precision, and accuracy in their trading strategy.
+System trading, on the other hand, is most compatible with traders who want speed, precision, and accuracy in their trading.
 System traders have no qualms about letting a computer program make their trading decisions, and may even value the feeling of lessened responsibility that this allows.
 System traders usually have logical personalities, and often have backgrounds in areas such as computer programming and mathematics.

 It is possible to be a discretionary trader that uses system trading, but it is not possible to be a system trader that uses discretionary trading.
 For example, a discretionary trader may follow a trading system for their entries and take every trade that the system identifies, but then manage and exit their trades using their discretion.
 A system trader does not have this option because they must follow their trading system exactly.
-If a system trader ever deviates from their trading system (even for a single trade), then they have become a discretionary trader rather than a system trader.
+If a system trader ever deviates from their trading system (even for a single trade), they have become a discretionary trader.